mandreko/mattandreko.com_hugo/content/blog/2012-11-25-overthewire-monxla-part-2.markdown

 There are 2 sites immediately available to you:

 * The HoneyLink site is, so far, just a convenience for the wargame, so you don't have to setup your own HTTP server.
 It gives you a prefix URL, that you can prepend anything you want to the end.
-It will then show you the responses as they come in. {% img /images/monxla2_2.png %}
+It will then show you the responses as they come in. {{% figure class="img-responsive" src="/img/monxla2_2.png" %}}
 * The Nasenko home page.
 This is what appears to be the main application that we are attacking.
-It has a Bookmark Service, and the Notes service, which were referenced in the PDF, immediately visible. {% img /images/monxla2_1.png %}
+It has a Bookmark Service, and the Notes service, which were referenced in the PDF, immediately visible. {{% figure class="img-responsive" src="/img/monxla2_1.png" %}}

 After poking around a bit, I found that you are unable to access the Notes service, since you're not logged in.
 Per the blog article on the main page, login attempts are disabled.
 On the Bookmarks page, it says that the submitted bookmarks are being visited routinely.
 These two statements combined immediately made me think of using a [Session Hijacking](https://en.wikipedia.org/wiki/Session_hijacking) attack to steal the session of the user already logged in, checking the submitted bookmarks.